Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/okx/resources/okx.md

-Okx is a basic SpotExchange adaptation for OKX exchange.
+Okx is a basic RestExchange adaptation for OKX exchange.